Finding The Money to Travel

 Currently, he has no plans to work in kitchens again as our online income more than covers us.

 UPDATE: The pandemic and lockdowns from 2020 to 2022 smashed our income and removed our freedom.
 My husband had to get a job once more.
 The income I thought would just continue to grow forever was reduced to just 20% of normal.
 These were tough times, but things are getting back to normal, slowly.
-Never take things for granted, and always have a backup plan, are the big takeaways here.
+Never take things for granted, and always have a backup plan.
+Those are the big takeaways here.
 Today you’ll find us living on a 5 acre farm, another move to side-step normal and cut our costs.
 It’s beautiful, we love it.
-There are income reports on this site documenting that disaster, we went from comfortable to having no money in a matter of weeks.
+There are income reports on this site documenting that disaster, we went from being comfortable to having no money in a matter of weeks.

 How We Fund Travel